CometVisu/CometVisu/doc/manual/en/config/editor.rst

   Add a new child element to the currently selected element.

 Elements can also be moved around via drag & drop.
-The icon with the two parallel lines on the right of each element indicates that this element can be moved.
+The icon with the 6 dots on the right of each element indicates that this element can be moved.
 If that icon is missing that element is not allowed to be moved.
 Adding a new element is also possible by starting a drag on the + button at the bottom and dropping it on the target position.